azlux/botamusique/README.md

 You need to create a folder for all your music.
 Organize your music by subfolder.
-The main folder needs to be declared in the config (with a '/' at the end)
+The main folder needs to be declared in the config (with a '/' at the end) You can enable the web interface into the configuration.ini file.

 ### Installation
 1. You need python 3 with opuslib and protobuf (look at the requirement of pymumble)